 And we get to be reminded of that on a regular basis.
-Maybe you've never considered it, but think about the Words of Institution during Holy Communion: "On the night when Jesus was betrayed, he took bread..."
+We get to be reminded of that this very night: "On the night when Jesus was betrayed, he took bread..."

 On the night that he was betrayed.
 On the night Judas betrayed him.
 On the night his disciples betrayed him.
 On the night we betrayed him by our sin.
 Jesus took bread.
 And said, "This is my body for the forgiveness of your sins."
 Jesus took the cup.
 And said, "This is my blood for the forgiveness of your sins."
 On the night when Jesus was betrayed, he was already giving us the means by which every one of our betrayals would be forgiven.